davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers-austin-beerland-apr-25-2003.md

 ---

 This was so fun.
-The funny ting is, we didn't know Texas clubs had to close at midnight Saturday.
+The funny thing is, we didn't know Texas clubs had to close at midnight Saturday.
 The bouncers grabbed our beers out of our hands and slammed them into a contractor bag.
 At first we were mad but we noticed it got people to come out a a decent hour, unlike in New Orleans where people don't show up till after midnight.

 Aubrey and her partner did the go-go boots dancing thing.